Housing Benefit advice for private landlords

 Overpayments of benefit

 If we pay too much benefit, we can ask you or your tenant to pay it back.
 We will only ask a landlord to pay back an overpayment if the benefit was paid direct to them.

 If you do not repay overpayments when we ask you to, we can take the money out of benefit we are going to pay you for other tenants.

-If you think your tenant has made a false claim for benefit, please tell us straight away.
+If you think your tenant has made a false claim for benefit, tell us straight away.
 We would not normally expect you to pay back the overpayment.

-Appealing against a Housing Benefit decision
+Appealing a Housing Benefit decision

-- decide they should repay an overpayment
+- decide you should repay an overpayment

 It is your tenant's responsibility to appeal against the amounts and dates of benefit payments.